 There are many resources that can help the elderly to combat loneliness.
 Befriending services are available in many communities.
 Whether you prefer face-to-face or telephone communication, there’s bound to be something available.
 Social activities can also help towards combatting loneliness.
 Coffee mornings, pub lunches and quizzes are just a few activities many communities offer.

-It is never too late to learn new skills, and many communities offer training such as IT training, language courses and fitness classes such as yoga.
-As an added bonus, many of these classes are free of charge and are available as part-time, day or weekend classes.
+It is never too late to learn new skills, and many communities offer courses and training such as IT, language courses and fitness classes such as yoga.
+As an added bonus, many of these classes are free of charge and are available as part-time, day or evening classes.

 A very popular option to help the elderly socialise is day centres.
 These centres offer a variety of activities, from arts and crafts, singing and dancing and even day trips.